zaiisao/Documentation/en/Audio Broadcast/start_live_audio_unity.md

 ### 7. Leave the channel

-According to your scenario, such as when the broadcast ends and when you need to close the app, call `LeaveChannel` to leave the current broadcast, and call `DisableVideoObserver` to disable the video.
+According to your scenario, such as when the live interactive streaming ends and when you need to close the app, call `LeaveChannel` to leave the current channel.

 ```C#
 public void leave()